intersystems-community/irisdemo-demo-opcua/README.md

 in its use of security, and connecting to that server requires that certain minimum security standards are met.
 More information on the server can be found at https://open62541.org/certified-sdk.
+* Array Example (Examples.OPCUADS.ArrayExamole.cls) - This example shows
+IRIS use the OPC UA adapter in order to download arrays of data from the publicly available OPC UA server on the Internet at opc.tcp://opcuaserver.com:48010.
+Aside from the array format in which the data is downloaded, this example is fundamentally similar to the Internet Polling Example mentioned above.

 ## SimpleWrite and SecureWrite Demos